 Whether you’re going on a short overnight trip or a months-long thru-hike, finding the best backpacking backpack is fundamental to success.
 It not only needs to hold all your necessary gear, but it should also be comfortable enough that you don’t spend the day fidgeting or thinking about your pack.

 After loads of research and miles upon miles of rigorous testing, we found the best packs for every use and budget.
 Because no single pack works for everyone, we’ve broken the list into categories to help you find the perfect fit.
-And if you need more help deciding, be sure to check out the comparison table, buyer’s guide, and FAQ at the end of this article.
+And if you need more help deciding, be sure to check out our comparison table, buyer’s guide, and FAQ sections at the end of this article.

 The Best Backpacking Backpacks of 2023